victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

-            // First, check if to make sure the WiFi outtage flag hasn't been thrown if(xEventGroupGetBits(rfidStatesGroup) == 129){ // If the WiFi is out simply grant access and log
+            // First, check if to make sure the WiFi outtage flag hasn't been thrown if(xEventGroupGetBits(rfidStatesGroup) == 129){ // If the WiFi is out simply grant access and log Serial.println("WiFi is out");

-                // May still be useful for SPIFFS as storing a byte or int is more space efficient than a string.
-We can convert come re-connect to server userID(progParams, mfrc522.uid.uidByte, mfrc522.uid.size); // Move UID from struct to our own buffer Serial.println("WiFi is out");
+               xEventGroupSetBits(rfidStatesGroup, AUTH_BIT_1); // If WiFi/MQTT server cannot be reached grant user access regardless of authorization
-                writeLog(progParams);
+               // Code for logging should go here.
-                xEventGroupSetBits(rfidStatesGroup, AUTH_BIT_1);  // Grant access unconditionally because WiFi is out }
+            }

          else{ // If the Wifi isn't out ask server for authorization